-The fair value of the equity instruments received was determined based upon the stock prices as of the date we reached an agreement with the third party.
+The fair value of the equity instruments for management fees received was determined based upon the stock prices as of the date we reached an agreement with the third party.
 The terms of the securities are not subject to adjustment after the measurement date.
-See Note 3 of the consolidated financial statements for details.
+See Note 4 of the consolidated financial statements for details.